-Your regular veterinarian will receive written reports and copies of diagnostic test as they become available.
+Yes.
+Your regular veterinarian will receive written reports and copies of diagnostic tests as they become available.

-When your pet is in hospital more than a day or two, regular updates will be sent, so that they are aware of the progress your pet is making.
+When your pet is in hospital, regular updates will be sent, so that they are aware of the progress your pet is making.

 Our team of clinicians will keep both you and your regular veterinarian updated.

 On arrival to North Coast Veterinary Specialist and Referral Centre, one of our receptionists will first ensure that we have the correct information about your pet, and yourself.

 They will also inform the veterinarian and their staff that you have arrived.
 If your pet is in a critical condition, one of our nursing team will take your pet through to our treatment room, where triage can be performed, vital signs monitored and emergency treatment given if required.